kashmir98/kashmir98.github.io/README.md

   - **[NFL Big Data Bowl Competition 2025](https://github.com/kashmir98/NFL-Big-Data-Bowl-2025)**:
     Leveraged player tracking data to predict pre-snap to post-snap dynamics, utilizing Python and SQL to generate actionable insights into team strategies and player behavior.
   - **[Fog of War Chess](https://github.com/kashmir98/Custom-Chess-Game)**:
-    Developed a custom chess game with unique rules and mechanics, utilizing Python to implement game logic and interactions.
-Designed an engaging program to simulate gameplay, ensuring functionality, user-friendly features,     and seamless integration of graphical assets.
+    Developed a Python-based chess variant implementing Fog of War rules, where players can only see their pieces and valid moves.
+Designed game logic, move validation, and dynamic board perspectives for white, black, and audience views, ensuring smooth gameplay and adherence to chess mechanics.

 # Contact Me
   - **Email**: [musarangrez@hotmail.com](mailto:musarangrez@hotmail.com)